New York City Reaches $3.3 Million Settlement With Kalief Browder's Family

 Browder struggled to find his place outside of Rikers Island after he was released, "Before I went to jail, I didn't know about a lot of stuff, and now that I'm aware, I'm paranoid," he told The New Yorker.
 It was a feeling he couldn't shake, even as he was championed as the catalyst for much-needed change.

-"I feel like I was robbed of my happiness," he confessed.
+"I feel like I was robbed of my happiness," he said.